VarSiv/obsidian_math/calculus/Related Rates History.md

 Another Calculus reformer was James Connell.
 He develops Calculus in terms of rates.
 A geometric approach to the product rule.
 Guy was a great teacher.

 Other people in this movement include Elias Loomis, J. Minot Rice, and W. Woolsey Johnson.
 They all seem to be fans of how Newton first established the material.
+England was earlier on this train by having similar m